 Metro: Nanjing East Road or Yuyuan Garden for the ferry terminal

 The Pudong skyline is easily the most iconic landmark of Shanghai and even though you’ve seen a million pictures, nothing beats reality.
-You can choose to either walk along the promenade (and remember to compare it with the old images found in the Shanghai Urban Planning Exhibition Centre!) or take a ferry along the river.
-I chose to walk down the promenade from East Nanjing Road and then take the ferry up the river.
+You can choose to either walk along the Bund (and remember to compare the skyline with the old images in the Shanghai Urban Planning Exhibition Centre!) or take a ferry along the Huangpu river.
+I chose to walk down the Bund from East Nanjing Road and then take the ferry up the river.
 Tickets are bought by the ferry terminal and I went with the 1 hour option, which was enough to see the skyline.

 3. Shanghai Urban Planning Exhibition Centre

 Metro: People’s Square